neverfap-deluxe/nfd-api/ebook/bible/bible.md

 Willpower is a lie.

-It's a fabulous lie peddled by all sorts of celebrities and self-help gurus as an unlimited source of potential and opportunity, which can allow you attain absolutely anything you want in life.
+It's a fabulous lie peddled by all sorts of celebrities and self-help gurus as an unlimited source of potential and opportunity, which can allow you to attain absolutely anything you want in life.

 It's a lie because it leads people to develop all sorts of inflated ideas as to how humans can learn and progress, often well-beyond which humans are actually capable of.

 So let's dive a little deeper into why this is.